 The standard size for body font is 11 points with multiple line spacing at 1.08.
 There should also be 8 points after a paragraph in a document.
-These formats are set in templates provided on the Intranet.

 Calibri Light Calibri Light Italic Calibri Regular Calibri Italic Calibri Bold Calibri Bold Italic